Please Support the Annual International ‘Swim from the Heart’ Open Water Swim – and Help Hearts at Risk for SCD!

-Friday, May 24, 2019 in Haifa, Israel – participants of all ages and abilities will dive into the blue, warm waters of the Mediterranean and choose to swim in one of four events: 1 km, 2.5 km, and 4 km in the Haifa Bay, also known as Cape Carmel in Northern Israel.
+On Friday, June 19, 2020, in Haifa, Israel, participants of all ages and abilities will dive into the blue, warm waters of the Mediterranean in the Haifa Bay, also known as Cape Carmel in Northern Israel.

 The Cause is Why We Swim

 Be a part of a movement to accelerate our understanding and a search for a cure for Sudden Cardiac Death (SCD) – a major cause of natural death in children and young adults worldwide.

 Putting it simply—research saves lives.
 Around 40-50% of all cardiovascular deaths worldwide are due to SCD.
 With no warning symptoms until the fatal incident, prevention for SCD is difficult.
 In the young, SCD is usually due to inherited genetic disorders that may result in the death of otherwise healthy individuals.
 New approaches are needed to enable early detection, prevention, and management to assure a promising future for people at risk for SCD.

 Significant progress has been made by Rambam’s world-renowned researchers with the help of previous SFTH swimmers and supporters.
 To continue our progress of this life-saving effort, we are counting on you.

 As a leader in SCD research, Rambam’s breakthrough studies can have a global impact.
 Your dedicated efforts to help raise funds for this critical research are more important than ever!